 Brev retreats, shouting in pain and frustration.
 (We keep our Pygon protection on the whole fight to minimize actual damage, but it still leaves a large cut.)
 I pursue and take the offensive immediately by going for a power attack from one side and a normal attack from the other.
-These he manages to block both of, but he uses more energy to stabilize both his swords.
+These he manages to block both of, but he uses Pygon stabilization on both his swords.
 Spending energy too liberally is his biggest flaw in my opinion.

 My right sword won't be ready again for a while, so I retreat this time.
 Brev attacks again, with - guess what - double power attacks.

 I continue the offensive, and Brev's companion - a small wrist-mounted computer that everyone has these days - gives him the warning that he's sustained too many wounds and needs to seek medical attention.
 He isn't allowed to continue the duel past this point.

-Brev collapses in exhaustion.
+Brev collapses in exhaustion and pain.
 "Dammit, not again!
 One of these days, Telra, I'm going to get you, more than once, or twice..."

 Brev's pathetic empty boasts put me back in a good mood.
 I smile, looking at the other pairs of cadets sparring.
 "Not with that ambition you won't.
 But look at them."
 I point to another pair who are both completely avoiding Pygon abilities besides protection.
 "You could take a lesson from them: Don't use Pygon attacks so much."

 "Last I checked, you weren't the instructor, so shut up, okay?"

 I shut up and keep watching the other cadets.
 After weeks of sparring, I've gotten used to the pain of protection-muffled sword wounds, and can tolerate them for the few moments before we're allowed to go to the medical wing.
 We don't have any sort of analgesic because tampering with the human brain seems to kill the subject.
 I'm told the scientists couldn't figure it out and gave up centuries ago.